-City of San Diego Recycling Ordinance
+2.2.3 City of San Diego Recycling Ordinance

 The City's Recycling Ordinance, found in SDMC Section 66.0701 et seq., was adopted in November 2007 (City 2022b).
-An amendment to the Ordinance was approved by the City Council on May 5, 2022 (effective June 8, 2022).
-The Recycling Ordinance requires the provision of recycling services for all commercial facilities, all single-family residences, and multi-family residences.
-The Ordinance states that occupants of residential facilities that receive solid waste collection services from a Recyclable Materials Collector shall participate in a recycling program by separating recyclable materials from other solid waste, depositing the recyclable materials in the designated recycling containers, and placing the recyclable materials in the time and place designated by the Recyclable Materials

-Collector.
-The Ordinance also provides an exemption for multi-family residential facilities, commercial facilities, and mixed-use facilities that generate 0.001 cubic yard or less per week of solid waste including recyclable materials mixed with solid waste.
+An amendment to the ordinance was approved by the City Council on May 5, 2022 (effective June 8, 2022).
+The Recycling Ordinance requires the provision of recycling service for all commercial facilities, all single-family residences, and multi-family residences.
+The ordinance states that for nonresidential development, or additions to existing nonresidential development where the gross floor area would be increased by 30 percent or more, shall provide at least one exterior refuse, organic waste, and recyclable material storage area for each building.
+The Ordinance also provides an exemption for multi-family residential facilities, commercial facilities, and mixed use facilities that generate 0.001 cubic yard or less per week of solid waste including recyclable materials mixed with solid waste.
 This requirement makes the provision of recycling service a virtually universal requirement.
-In addition, the Recycling Ordinance requires that apartments and condominiums with two or more units serviced by private haulers must recycle Organic waste food scraps, food-soiled paper, yard trimmings and nonhazardous wood waste and provide weekly collection services.
-The Recycling Ordinance also requires development of educational materials to ensure occupants are informed about the City's Ordinance and recycling services, including information on types of recyclable materials accepted.
+In addition, the Recycling Ordinance requires that businesses and institutional facilities recycle Organic waste food scraps, food-soiled paper, yard trimmings and nonhazardous wood waste and provide weekly collection services.

+The Recycling Ordinance also requires development of educational materials to ensure occupants are informed about the City's ordinance and recycling services, including information on types of recyclable materials accepted.

-City of San Diego Construction and Demolition Debris Deposit Ordinance
+2.2.4 City of San Diego Construction and Demolition Debris Deposit Ordinance

 On July 1, 2008, the City's C&D Debris Deposit Ordinance became effective (City 2008).
 An amendment to the ordinance and revisions to the associated C&D deposit schedule were approved by the City Council on December 10, 2013 (effective January 1, 2014) and on April 19, 2016 (effective June 22, 2016).
 The C&D Debris Deposit Ordinance is designed to keep C&D materials out of local landfills and ensure that materials are diverted from disposal.
 The ordinance creates an economic incentive to recycle C&D debris through the collection of fully refundable deposits that are returned, in whole or in part, upon proof of the amount of C&D debris the project applicant diverted from landfill disposal.
-The ordinance requires that most of the construction, demolition and remodeling projects requiring building, combination, and demolition permits pay a refundable C&D Debris Recycling Deposit and divert at least 65 percent of their debris by recycling, reusing, or donating usable materials.
+The ordinance requires that the majority of construction, demolition and remodeling projects requiring building, combination, and demolition permits pay a refundable C&D Debris Recycling Deposit and divert at least 65 percent of their debris by recycling, reusing, or donating usable materials.
 The deposit is held until the applicant provides receipts demonstrating that a minimum 65 percent of the material generated has been diverted from disposal in landfills.